History of the United States Space Force: Raymond era

 In September 2020, the Space Force and NASA signed a memorandum of understanding formally acknowledging the joint role of both agencies.
 This new memorandum replaced a similar document signed in 2006 between NASA and Air Force Space Command.
 On October 20, 2020, the first seven guardians enlisted directly into the Space Force.
 On 20 September 2022, the Space Force unveiled its official anthem, the march "Semper Supra" ("Always Above"), in a performance by the United States Air Force Band during the 2022 Air & Space Forces Association Air, Space and Cyber Conference at National Harbor, Maryland.

 The Space Force's first combat operations as a new service included providing early warning of Iranian Islamic Revolutionary Guard Corps Aerospace Force missile strikes against U.S. troops at Al Asad Airbase on 7 January 2020 through the 2nd Space Warning Squadron's Space Based Infrared System.
 The Space Force also monitored Russian Space Forces spacecraft which had been tailing U.S. government satellites.
 On 1 October 2021, the first six U.S. Army soldiers, all assigned to Space Operations Command, were inducted into the Space Force at Peterson Space Force Base.

 Raymond retired as CSO on November 2, 2022.

+Middle Eastern crisis

+During the Iran–Israel conflict in 2024, the Space Force provided missile warning for the strikes conducted by Iran against Israel in April 2024 and in October 2024.
+It also planned for Iranian retaliation in anticipation of Operation Midnight Hammer in June 2025.
+The Space Force is also involved in the Israeli–U.S. war against Iran in 2026 by assisting with communications, targeting, and navigation.

+On 28 August 2026, Trump signed a presidential proclamation directing the establishment of the United States Space Academy, an institution similar to West Point that would serve as a training academy for NASA, the Space Force, and the private spaceflight sector.